cikavelja/OpenAI-to-DB/README.md

 # Sample Project with UnitOfWork, OpenTelemetry, and OpenAI Integration

 ### Overview
 This repository contains a sample project demonstrating the use of the Unit of Work pattern, OpenTelemetry for distributed tracing, and integration with the OpenAI API.
-The project is structured in two branches:

-## Branches
-- **master**: Contains the core implementation of the project with UnitOfWork and OpenTelemetry integration.
-- **OpenAI_CRUD**: Extends the core implementation by integrating the OpenAI API and adding CRUD operations to a database, along with some mashup functionalities.
+The project also includes CRUD operations with database support and mashup functionalities.

 ### Master Branch
 - **UnitOfWork Pattern**: Implements the UnitOfWork pattern to manage database transactions efficiently.
 This pattern helps in maintaining a list of operations that need to be executed within a transactional scope.
 - **OpenTelemetry**: Integrates OpenTelemetry to provide distributed tracing and monitoring capabilities.
 This helps in tracking the application's performance and tracing requests through the system.

-### OpenAI_CRUD Branch
-This branch extends the functionality of the master branch by adding:
 - **OpenAI API Integration**: Connects to the OpenAI API to utilize its language models for various text processing tasks.
-- **CRUD Operations**: Adds basic Create, Read, Update, and Delete operations for interacting with a database.
+- **CRUD Operations**: Includes basic Create, Read, Update, and Delete operations for interacting with a database.
 - **Mashup Functionalities**: Combines OpenAI's capabilities with CRUD operations, allowing for enhanced data processing and manipulation.

 ## Features